brunchstudio/pytvpaint/docs/installation.md

 PyTVPaint works by sending George commands to a custom C++ plugin running a WebSocket server in TVPaint.

-You need to manually install it in your TVPaint installation folder.
+You need to manually place it in your TVPaint installation folder.

 ### Windows